 Last March I purchased a leasehold house in Bridgnorth.
 Am I liable to pay service charges for periods before completion of my purchase?

 Where the service charge has already been demanded from the previous lessee and they have not paid you would not usually be personally liable for the arrears.
 Strange as it may seem, your landlord may still be able to take action to forfeit the lease.
 A critical element of leasehold conveyancing for your conveyancer to be sure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I purchased a studio flat in Bridgnorth, conveyancing was carried out half a dozen years ago.
-Can you give me give me an indication of the likely cost of a lease extension?
-Comparable flats in Bridgnorth with an extended lease are worth £216,000.
-The ground rent is £50 invoiced annually.
-The lease ceases on 21st October 2087
+I own a studio flat in Bridgnorth, conveyancing formalities finalised November 2011.
+Can you let me have an estimate of the premium that my landlord can legally expect in return for granting a renewal of my lease?
+Similar flats in Bridgnorth with an extended lease are worth £195,000.
+The average or mid-range amount of ground rent is £45 charged once a year.
+The lease runs out on 21st October 2082

-The suggested premium range above a general guide to costs for extending a lease, but we cannot give you the actual costs without more detailed investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before seeking the advice of a professional.
+The suggested premium range above a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.